ebzzry/ebzzry.github.io/en/src/nix.md

 You’ll be prompted to enter credentials for root access via sudo because it will install the resources to `/nix/`.
 After the installation, you may also be requested to append a line of command to your shell initialization file.
-When you spawn a new shell instance, the Nix-specific commands will become available for use.
+When you spawn a new shell instance, the Nix-specific commands will be available for use.

 ### Usage <a name="nixpkgsusage"></a>